alan-turing-institute/mousehole/README.md

 environments on the cloud that are secure enough to handle sensitive data yet flexible enough to host productive data-science projects.

-The Data safe havens project has devised  a series of data security tiers numbered 0–4.
+The Data Safe Havens project has devised  a series of data security tiers numbered 0–4.
 Tiers 2 and above cover sensitive data, and tier 0 covers public, non-sensitive data.
 That leaves tier 1 data which is not sensitive, but we may still wish to keep private.
 For example, we might not be ready to share the data